 For each KPI, identify the data source, like a spreadsheet, customer relationship manager, project management software, or another app.

-Next, decide how to visually present each metric.
+Next, decide how to present each metric visually.
 If the KPI is an absolute number, like weekly expenses, a line graph could work.
 If it’s a comparison, like customers gained vs. lost, try a bar graph.
 For timelines longer than a week, try a Gantt chart.

 The important thing is that anyone can look at the visual representation of your data and understand the metrics right away.